Curcumin and osteoarthritis

 - Simply NLRP3 in a gene that controls Macrophages.
 Macrophages are cells that eat biomaterial debris from damaged cells to give room for healing cells to do their work.
 Macrophages are part of the inflammatory process, curcumin provided the chemicals to help the Macrophages know when to shut down, i.e, stop the inflammation.

-In a similar study from South Korea’s College of Natural Sciences, Obesity/Diabetes Center, Hoseo University, doctors explored the connection of inflammation and menopausal symptoms and how curcumin and tetrahydrocurcumin would help symptoms in women.
-Tetrahydrocurcumin is a compound that helps make the cumcumin metabolic process go.
+A 2016 study in the journal Genes and nutrition (3) explored the connection of inflammation and menopausal symptoms and how curcumin and tetrahydrocurcumin would help symptoms in women.
+Tetrahydrocurcumin is a compound that helps make the curcumin metabolic process go.
 The researchers speculated that tetrahydrocurcumin may have its own benefits.

 In studying estrogen-deficient rats with symptoms created to mimic knee osteoarthritis, the researchers were able to compare the effects of curcumin and tetrahydrocurcumin.